AmyEtcetera/iod/src/styleguide/index.md

 # Buttons

-<p class="lead">Buttons are tied to an action of some kind, whether that button is on a cheese dispenser or launches the rocket that you're strapped to.
-On the web, we follow similar conventions.</p>
+<p class="lead">Buttons are tied to an action of some kind.
+In the examples, you are marking up links to appear similar to buttons, but without the semantic failure of using a button to do the work of a link.</p>

 ---